 Manchester United announce club-record revenue for 2018/19

-Manchester United have announced a club-record revenue for the 2018/19 season, but they expect profits to fall considerably after missing out on Champions League qualification.
+Ed Woodward has said Manchester United will continue to make the "necessary investments " to return the team "back to the top of English football".

-United continue to perform well off the field despite Ole Gunnar Solskjaer's side performing poorly on the pitch, with just eight Premier League points from six games this season.
+United announced club-record revenue of £627.1m for the year ending June 30, 2019, up 6.3 per cent from 12 months ago, despite Ole Gunnar Solskjaer's side performing poorly on the pitch, with just eight Premier League points from six games this season.

 The club spent almost £150m in the summer on the three significant signings of Harry Maguire, Aaron Wan-Bissaka and Daniel James, yet their financial prominence still continues to grow.